 "Studios often sell off their old bikes when they upgrade," says Diane Laird, owner of indoor cycling studio DNA Fitness.
 Gyms may not advertise broadly when they're selling old bikes, so consider cold-calling larger chains or small indoor cycling studios to inquire.

 Keep in mind, when you're getting a consumer bike from someone's home, it's often lighter and may have less wear, but was likely assembled by the owner.
-On the other hand, a commercial-grade bike from a gym or studio is usually heavier to move and may have more wear, but was probably assembled by a pro.
+However, a commercial-grade bike from a gym or studio is usually heavier to move and may have more wear, but was probably assembled by a pro.

 "Take your road bike and put it on a set of rollers while watching any number of pro tour races," Tauberg says.
 "Not quite the same thing as using the Peloton, but if you use your imagination, you can get a great workout while riding along with the pros!"